esmnext/esmx/examples/docs/src/en/blog/birth-of-gez.md

 - **State Synchronization**: Lightweight state sharing solution based on ESM.
 - **Event Bus**: Standardized event communication mechanism to support decoupled communication between applications.

-Through these optimizations and expansions, we aim to make Gez a more comprehensive and user-friendly micro-frontend solution, providing developers with a better development experience and higher efficiency.
+Through these optimizations and expansions, we aim to make Esmx a more comprehensive and user-friendly micro-frontend solution, providing developers with a better development experience and higher efficiency.